bbc/audio-orchestration/Readme.md

 The recommended way to use the library is to include it as part of a webpack build.
 You can take advantage of tree-shaking (de-duplicating common dependencies) by importing individual ES6 modules directly from `src/`:  For example, use `import OrchestrationClient from 'bbcat-orchestration/src/orchestration'`.
 For convenience, the top-level classes are also available as `import { OrchestrationClient } from 'bbcat-orchestration'`.

-Alternatively, a webpack bundle including all dependencies can be created by running `npm run build`.
+Alternatively, a webpack bundle including all dependencies can be created by running `yarn build`.
 This creates a single large file using a Universal Module Definition (UMD) in `dist/` that works when included as a `<script>` tag, exposing the global `bbcatOrchestration` object.
 Its properties are defined in `src/index.js`.

 ## Examples